Methodology and Guidelines

 Law firms are invited to participate through a short submission process.
 A submission document is available on request.

-The next deadline for submissions is 26 April 2024.
+The next deadline for submissions is May 2026 (deadline will be confirmed January 2026).
 Completed submissions are sent via email.
 Only one submission document is necessary per firm, regardless of the number of offices providing matters for consideration.
 It is not necessary for every office to provide a full submission.

 What work to include